 The problem-solving, analytical skills you develop at UCL Mechanical Engineering will make you an attractive candidate for employers in many other fields.
 These include commerce, banking, and management consultancy.

-Students must select one minor.
-More information on the minors available to students on the Integrated Engineering Minors page.
+You must select one minor.
+Information about the current minors is available on the Integrated Engineering Minors page.

-Students will be taking two more modules, continuing their minor subject from year two.
+You will take two more modules, continuing your minor subject from year two.

-More information on the minors is available on the Integrated Engineering Programme Minors page.
+Information about the current minors is available on the Integrated Engineering Programme Minors page.

 Fourth Year Options

-Students must choose 1.5 course units’ worth of optional modules.
-All modules are worth 0.5 course units unless stated otherwise.
-No more than one module (0.5 course units) may be at Level 6.
+You must choose 45 credits of optional modules.
+All modules are worth 15 credits unless stated otherwise.
+No more than one module (15 credits) may be at Level 6.

-Due to timetabling limitations the following restrictions apply on particular combinations of modules:
+Due to timetabling limitations the following restrictions apply to certain combinations of modules: